 In general, plan administrators would be required to use forfeitures no later than 12 months after the close of the plan year in which the forfeitures occurred.
 These proposed rules, if finalized, would particularly affect larger employers, giving them more flexibility when it comes to forfeitures in retirement plans.

 How Do I Know if I Have 401(k) Plan Forfeiture Funds Available?

 Talk to your CPA.
 They can show you your money line by line, including your forfeitures.
 You should also be aware that timing is everything when using forfeiture funds in a 401(k) plan.
 You cannot just let them accumulate, and your best bet is to use them as soon as feasibly possible.
 For this reason, it’s prudent to know your account balance.

 When an employee leaves without being fully vested in their 401(k) account, that money goes into a forfeiture fund.
 Forfeitures and 401(k) plans are common, but you must use the money quickly and in a way that aligns with your plan’s documentation.

 Retirement plans can be very complex.
 As an innovative firm Anders CPAs + Advisors specializes in 401(k) audits.
 We have the ability to offer assistance entirely off-site with little or no distraction to your daily office routine.
 We also offer flat-fee pricing so there are no surprises on your bill when the job is complete.

-To get started, request a free 401(k) audit consultation below or contact the team at (314)-886-7913 to schedule an appointment.All Insights
+To get started, request a free 401(k) audit consultation below.All Insights